 How Batters Analyze A Pitch

 A batter in the MLB has just 150 milliseconds, roughly the blink of an eye, to determine the type of pitch, how to swing, and whether to swing at all, in the case that the pitch is a ball instead of a strike.
-Batters need to recognize pitches so well it becomes part of their subconscious.
+Professional batters learn to recognize pitches so well that it becomes part of their subconscious.
 They will also have studied an opponent’s pitchers and taken into account the context of the game to determine their approach.

 Hitters start by locking their eyes onto the point of the pitcher’s release.
 Then, as the ball comes towards them, they make an assessment of the ball’s angle and spin to determine where the ball is going and if they should swing.
 The seams of the ball are a telltale sign of the pitch: for example, a two-seam fastball looks like two red stripes with its backward rotation, and a slider’s lateral spin makes the ball seem to have a red dot on it.